Skip to main content

 PatternFilePathMatcher

-A built-in FilePathMatcher implementation using glob patterns:
+A built-in FilePathMatcher implementation using globset patterns:

 from cocoindex.resources.file import PatternFilePathMatcher